 Celebrating Lost Creek – The Story of an African American Settlement

-The Lost Creek Settlement was formed beginning in the early 1800’s, when a small group of free African Americans courageously traveled from Maryland, Virginia, and North Carolina to settle in what is now Vigo County, to escape the racial violence and systemic oppression of the South.
+The Lost Creek Settlement was formed beginning in the early 1800s, when a small group of free African Americans courageously traveled from Maryland, Virginia, and North Carolina to settle in what is now Vigo County, Indiana, to escape the racial violence and systemic oppression of the pre-Civil War South.
 While “free,” the families traveling from North Carolina to Indiana faced constant fear.
-The “freedom papers” they held tightly offered some protection from being killed, kidnapped, or sold into slavery.
-Yet, the risk was worth the hope they had in this new community.
-The Lost Creek settlers were among the earliest non-indigenous residents in the county.
+The “freedom papers” they held tightly offered some protection from being killed, kidnapped, or sold into slavery, yet, the risk was worth the hope they had in this new community.

 Photograph of the Dixon Stewart family provided by Dee Reed